Today I’m interviewing my close friend of 20+ years, Michelle.

 What do you wish others knew about your son?

-What are some misconceptions about children with down syndrome?
+What are some misconceptions about children with Down Syndrome?

-How can we help support someone who has a child with down syndrome?
+How can we help support someone who has a child with Down Syndrome?

 Imagine how much progress with all of us fighting and cheering them on and letting them know that we believe in them and that they are capable of living a life full of possibilities.

-I hope this story inspires you today.
+I hope that Michelle’s story inspires you today.